narasimhan-me/EngineO.ai/BRAND_GUIDE.md

 **Good:**

-> “Connect your Shopify store and let AI handle your SEO, from product descriptions to meta tags.”
+> "Connect your sites and storefronts and let AI handle your DEO — from metadata and entities to answer-ready content."

 **Less good:**

-> “Our enterprise-level AI solution leverages cutting-edge neural networks to optimize multiple on-page SEO factors.”
+> "Our enterprise-level AI solution leverages cutting-edge neural networks to optimize multiple on-page SEO factors."

 ---